CBPFGMS/cbpfgms.github.io/pbiolc/README.md

 If the provided value is not a valid number the datavis will default to the current year.

 For the accepted values for the years please refer to the data API.

+This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
+Also, the user can select more than one year.

 **`data-cbpf`**: defines the selected CBPFs when the page loads.
 For showing all CBPFs, set the value to `"all"`.
 For individual CBPFs set the value accordingly, such as: